 When small areas of removal and replacement are performed at bridge ends, maintain or reconstruct existing expansion joints at their existing location.
-When the Engineer determines extensive full width removal ana replacement is required, construct new expansion joints at the locations shown on Standard Drawing No. RPN-010.
+When the Engineer determines extensive full width removal and replacement is required, construct new expansion joints at the locations shown on Standard Drawing No. RPN-010.

 In the removal operation, make a full depth saw cut longitudinally along the centerline joint and shoulder joint and transversely along the area marked for removal.
+To prevent damage to the subbase, do not allow the saw to penetrate more than 1⁄2" into the subbase.
 The Engineer may direct or approve additional cuts within the removal area in order to prevent damage to adjacent pavement remaining in place.
 Do not overcut beyond the limits of the removal area.
 Prevent saw slurry from entering existing joints and cracks.
 To avoid pumping and erosion beneath the slab, do not allow traffic on sawed pavement, unless directed by the Engineer.

 Lift out the deteriorated concrete vertically with lift pins.
 If approved by the Engineer, use other methods that do not damage the base, shoulder, or sides of pavement that is to be left in place.
-If any damage does occur, saw cut and remove damaged section and if necessary, use an acceptable alternative method for the removal process.
+If any damage does occur, saw cut and remove damaged section and if necessary use an acceptable alternative method for the removal process.
 Any additional costs associated with repair shall be the contractor's responsibility.
 Do not damage the pavement base during these operations.

-Dispose of all removed pavement, cuttings, debris, and other waste off the right-of-way at approved sites obtained oy the Contractor at no additional cost to the Department.
-The contractor will be responsible for obtaining any necessary permits for this work.
+Dispose of all removed pavement, cuttings, debris, and other waste off the right-of-way at approved sites obtained by the Contractor at no additional cost to the Department.
+The Contractor will be responsible for obtaining any necessary permits for this work.

 - 3.2 Pavement Replacement.
 Do not damage the pavement base during these operations. - 3.2.1 Preparation of Base.
 Compact the new and existing aggregate base to the Engineer's satisfaction.
 The Engineer will accept compaction by either visual inspection or by nuclear gauge.
 When the Engineer deems it necessary to stabilize the existing base or replace unsuitable materials, excluding bridge ends, use additional DGA to the depth deemed necessary by the Engineer.
-Underlay the DGA with FABRIC-GEOTEXTILE CLASS 2.
+Underlay the DGA with FABRIC-GEOTEXTILE CLASS 1A.
+Flowable fill and cement stabilization may be used as an alternative to stabilize the existing base or to replace unsuitable materials when a plan for such is presented to and approved by the Engineer.
 At bridge ends, treat existing base and subgrade as the Contract specifies.
 During compaction, wet the base as the Engineer directs.
 Compact areas not accessible to compaction equipment by hand tamping. - 3.2.2 Underdrains.
 Construct, or repair damage to, pavement edge drains according to Section 704.
 If underdrains are placed omitting areas to be patched, construct additional lateral drains as necessary to provide outlets for the installed underdrain until performing the pavement replacement and completing the underdrain system.
 Provide drainage for any undercut or base repair areas. - 3.2.3 Pavement Replacement.
 Using load transfer assemblies for dowel joints drill into the existing slab according to the details shown herein and on the Standard Drawings.

-Use plain epoxy coated dowels of the size specified on the standard drawings based on the pavement thickness for contraction and expansion Joints.
+Use plain epoxy coated dowels of the size specified on the standard drawings based on the pavement thickness for contraction and expansion joints.